-You can choose individual workouts to rid yourself of pains, such as back pain from wearing a backpack or legs pain from jogging.
+You can choose individual workouts to rid yourself of pains, such as back pain from wearing a backpack or leg pain from jogging.

 Any good book on yoga will describe various asanas and tell you how each one of them works.

-There is a high chance that you’ve already done some yoga poses.
+There is a high chance that you've already done some of the above-mentioned yoga poses.

 Have you ever done the handstand or the cartwheel?

 If you did those movements, you're probably familiar to yoga.

 Many physical workout programs borrow exercises from yoga.